cawapy/FlipSuite/Description.md

 Unfortunately, often 24V are used as logic level, which cannot be easily provided by a micro controller.
 For this reason, the column driver FP2800A is supposed to be put into Flips5, and the column driver lines are injected via DIP40 adapter, fed from Flips5.
-This allows to controll the column driver by its native control lines using 5V logic.
+This allows to control the column driver by its native control lines using 5V logic.

 Furthermore, each Flips5 and Flips7 board has **two** slots for **0 up to 2** FP2800As, acting as row driver(s).
 Row driver outputs for the high and low side need to be separated;
-for driving a single rows, a source and another sink driver is required, which cannot be connected.
+for driving a single row, a source and another sink driver is required, which cannot be connected.
 So while the FP2800A has 28 source and 28 sink drivers, only half of them can be used as row driver, as they all are pairwise connected.
 However, for scalability and saving FP2800As, the two FP2800As have not been split into 28 high and 28 low side drivers,